giacomofiu/D2LOD-AttackRatingBoost/README.md

 # D2LOD-AttackRatingBoost
-A Diablo 2 LOD mod (Lord of Destruction version 1.14D) which boosts attack rating of melee attacks for both your character and mercenaries.
+A Diablo 2 LOD mod (Lord of Destruction version 1.14D) which boosts attack rating of melee attacks for both your characters and mercenaries.

 ## How to install
-Download mod files.
+Download mod files by clicking on "<> Code" then "Download ZIP" at top right.

 Go in your D2LOD installation directory and copy "data" directory previously downloaded (with all its content).